sbarman-mi9/Statistical-tests-on-Biometric-Dataset/README.md

-# Statistical-tests-on-Biometric-Dataset
-Statistical tests on Biometric Dataset using R and Shiny.
+# Statistical tests on Biometric Dataset